 - Finger pointing or blaming

-- Careless security processes
+- Careless data security processes

-- A lack of listening or desire to understand
+- A lack of listening or desire to understand your IT challenges

 Frustrations with account management usually center around sales and billing.
 Excessive up-selling, unexpected charges, and a lack of transparency are some of the issues we hear about most often.

 Over time, businesses will undertake new initiatives that fall under a combination, if not all, of these four main drivers.
 What’s important is to focus on outcomes that drive growth for your business.
-By properly aligning your business goals with your IT initiatives, you can prioritize the outcomes that will provide the most impact.
+By properly aligning your business goals with your IT services, you can prioritize the outcomes that will provide the most impact.

 Just as the economy changes, so too can your business’ priorities.
-When you set new goals and strategic direction, it is a good time to review your IT service to make sure you have the right support to achieve your goals.
+When you set new goals and strategic direction, it is a good time to review your IT service provider to make sure you have the right support to achieve your goals.